 Turing Completeness Applied to Blockchain Smart Contracts

-Unfortunately, I am not a thought leader in the field of smart contract design, so I turned to the internet.
+Unfortunately, I am not a thought leader in the field of smart contract design, so I turned to the internet for guidance.
 Preliminary research returned wholly unhelpful answers from StackOverflow like this or in-depth papers on Turing machines like this.
 Neither of which examine the property in question through the context of programming smart contracts.

 Fortunately, I had the privilege of asking a highly qualified and leading resource on the subject, Emily Pillmore who is a senior programmer with Kadena.
 I asked her, “What is the difference between Turing completeness and Turing incompleteness in the context of blockchain?”
 Her response:

 “Turing incompleteness doesn’t really have much to do directly with blockchains.
 It is a property of abstract rewrite systems in computer science that ensures that all expressions in the system can be expressed in a normal form (i.e. can be reduced)… Turing incompleteness manifests as expressions in a language which are irreducible.”

 And that’s only a fraction of the full answer!
 The remainder of the response is equally impenetrable to someone like me.
 I asked a “How-does-this-thing-work” question and got a comprehensive and technical answer.
 Fair enough.
 So I thought I’d come at the problem from a different angle.
 Maybe if I ask a “What-can-this-thing-do” question, then I’ll get a more concrete picture of its behaviors.

 I asked, “Are there examples of things you can do with Turing completeness that would be useful on the blockchain?”
 Emily’s answer: